 Please note this post may include affiliate links.
 For more information, read my disclosure policy here.

-Last year I started a bullet journal (my own super easy version, that is), and this is how I’m setting up my bullet journal for the new year.
+I started a bullet journal several years ago (my own super easy version, that is), and this is one of the ways I have set it up in the past.
+I love the flexibility of bullet journaling!

 On a whim last year, I pulled out a composition book and started using it as a bullet journal.
 My main reason for this sudden impulse was I was tired of having to write down extra lists and notes on random pieces of paper (which never had a home), and I was also frustrated with my current planner that had a lot of space, but not for the things I needed.